![]() |

 What does Tao mean?

-is often translated as “The Way.”
-It refers to the natural order, rhythm and
+Tao is commonly translated as “The Way.”
+It refers to the natural order and underlying principle through which life and the universe unfold.

 What is Wu Wei?

-means acting wisely without force, panic or ego.
+Wu Wei means natural or effortless action.
+It does not mean complete inactivity.
+It means acting wisely without unnecessary force, panic or ego.

-Is the Tao Te Ching a religious book or a philosophical book?
+Is the Tao Te Ching a religious or philosophical book?

-while others read it as a philosophical guide to life, leadership and inner
+It can be read as both.
+Some readers approach it as a foundational Taoist spiritual text while others read it as a philosophical and literary guide to life, leadership and inner peace.

 References